MSJYYT/tensorflow-nlp/README.md

 			  80.4% Exact Match on Testing Data

 			  ```
-			  Pointer Generator = Pointer Network + Seq2Seq Network
+			  Pointer Generator = (Pointer + Seq2Seq) Network

-			  This result is quite strong

-			  which beats all the exact match results in the original paper
+			  surpasses all the EM results in the original paper

 			  (https://aclweb.org/anthology/D18-1300)
 			  ```